stefanstrub/LDC-GB/data_generation/doc/docs/running.md

 Snakefile).
 A default amount of memory can be set for the other rules, by using:

-`snakemake --cores 2 --default-res mem_mb=8000 --cluster "qsub -l nodes=1:ppn=1,mem={resources.mem_mb}mb,walltime=96:00:00"`
+`snakemake --cores 2 --default-resources "mem_mb=8000" --cluster "qsub -l nodes=1:ppn=1,mem={resources.mem_mb}mb,walltime=96:00:00"`